manolama/YCSB/googlebigtable/README.md

 # Google Bigtable  Driver for YCSB

 This driver provides a YCSB workload binding for Google's hosted Bigtable, the inspiration for a number of key-value stores like HBase and Cassandra.
-The Bigtable Java client provides both native and HBase client APIs.
-Either may be used via this binding.
+The Bigtable Java client provides both Protobuf based GRPC and HBase client APIs.
+This binding implements the Protobuf API for testing the native client.
+To test Bigtable using the HBase API, see the `hbase10` binding.

 ## Quickstart